kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

-A cluster in a ClusterSet is expected to be authoritatively associated with that ClusterSet by an external process and storage mechanism with a purview above the cluster local boundary, whether that is some form of a cluster registry or just a human running kubectl.
+A cluster in a ClusterSet is expected to be authoritatively associated with that ClusterSet by an external process and storage mechanism with a purview above the cluster local boundary, whether that is some form of a cluster registry, some peer-to-peer distributed consensus and membership tracking, or just a human running kubectl.
 (The details of any specific mechanism is out of scope for the MCS API and this KEP -- see the Non-Goals section.)
 Mirroring this information in the cluster-local `ClusterProperty` CRD will necessarily need to